jaredwray/cacheable/packages/cache-manager/READMEv4.md

 aren't as common as the ones you want to store in memory.
 This is something node-cache-manager handles easily and transparently.

 **Fourth**, it allows you to get and set multiple keys at once for caching store that support it.
-This means that when getting muliple keys it will go through the different caches starting from the highest priority one (see multi store below) and merge the values it finds at each level.
+This means that when getting multiple keys it will go through the different caches starting from the highest priority one (see multi store below) and merge the values it finds at each level.

 ## Usage Examples